Financial Services Guide

 Alliance Wealth receives a flat fee plus a fixed Professional Indemnity insurance fee per authorised representative for the provision of services required under its Australian Financial Services Licence.

 Should you be referred to your adviser by a third party, such as an Accountant or Mortgage Broker, the third party may receive a fee for the referral.
-This fee does not represent an additional cost to you.
-You will receive more detailed information concerning any referral fee in your SoA or other relevant advice document
+You will receive more detailed information concerning any referral fee in your SoA or other relevant document.

-- Where the amount is less than $300 and identical or similar benefits are not given on a frequent basis;
+- The amount is less than $300 and identical or similar benefits are not given on a frequent basis;

 As noted earlier, Alliance Wealth is a wholly owned subsidiary of Centrepoint Alliance Limited (Centrepoint Alliance), an ASX listed company.